 Most of the church was destroyed by an earthquake in the 8th century, but the part still preserved today has been dedicated to Panagia Kera (Our Lady) ever since.

 West of the church was a paved atrium (court).
-You can still see marble sarcophagi there, which were probably used to inter clerics from the city.
+You can still see the marble sarcophagi that were probably used for the burial of the city’s clergy.